All Episodes

 No consequences whatsoever.

-Yeah, but do you think that Putin is going to withdraw from Ukraine if we put sanctions on him with oil?
+Yeah, but do you think that Putin is going to withdraw from Ukraine if we put no sanctions on him with oil?

 I'm looking at the Baltics, for example.

-We don't wait until he's about to invade.
+Right at the beginning, we don't wait until he's about to invade.

 Because if we put the sanctions on him now, Putin knows that we're not going to take any more action other than sanctions.